 Requirements: Six three-credit courses (18 credits)

-- Two additional courses from the German Studies Department at or above the 1051 level (6 credits)
+- Two additional courses in German Studies at or above the 1051 level (6 credits)

 - Three courses from at least two other departments in the Morrissey College of Arts & Sciences (9 credits, see suggestions below)

 Consult the German Studies website for a list of courses from across the campus suited to the interdisciplinary minor in German Studies.
-The Director of the Interdisciplinary Minor updates this list for each semester’s available courses.
 Students are encouraged to consult with the director concerning opportunities for study abroad at a German, Austrian, or Swiss university, in which case up to 6 credits may be applied to the minor.
 Only one course for the minor program may be “double counted” toward another major, minor, or a Core requirement.

 To declare your German Studies minor and plan your course of study, contact the director of the interdisciplinary minor, Professor Nick Block, Lyons 201A, firstname.lastname@example.org.